Mac Gayden: Guitar work

-Gayden is also a session guitarist and is renowned for his innovative wah-wah slide guitar technique, as showcased on the early 1970s J. J. Cale hit "Crazy Mama".
+Gayden was also a session guitarist and is renowned for his innovative wah-wah slide guitar technique, as showcased on the early 1970s J. J. Cale hit "Crazy Mama".
 He also wrote a number of successful songs, including "Hayride", which was a major Australian hit for Flying Circus.
 "La La" was an even bigger hit.
 He also co-wrote and co-produced Robert Knight's "Love on a Mountain Top".
-Simon Cowell recorded Gayden's "Love on a Mountaintop" on Sinitta (Top 20, 1989).
+Simon Cowell recorded Gayden's "Love on a Mountaintop" with Sinitta (Top 20, 1989).
 When Gayden played on Bob Dylan's album Blonde on Blonde, Dylan's producer Bob Johnston asked to produce an album for him; the album, McGavock Gayden, was released by EMI Records.

 Producing

-Gayden is currently producing groups, one is his daughter Oceana Gayden, and has performed at Bonnaroo and other festivals with her.
-The other group he is working with now is a group called Sweetwater Rose, which he put together and produced and is currently performing with.
+Gayden was latterly producing groups, one of which was his daughter Oceana Gayden, and performed at Bonnaroo and other festivals with her.
+The other group he was working with is a group called Sweetwater Rose, which he put together and produced and was performing with.

-In 2020, Gayden released a new album Come Along on Arena Records, and is recording a family revolutionary album about the times.
-In the past five years, Gayden has tried to help young artist by producing music on them, and helping them write.
-These include Alexis Saski, Olivia Jones and Bailey Hyneman.
+In 2020, Gayden released a new album Come Along on Arena Records, and was recording a family revolutionary album about the times.
+In his last five years, Gayden tried to help young artists by producing music for them, and helping them write.
+These included Alexis Saski, Olivia Jones and Bailey Hyneman.

-Meditation
+Death

-Gayden practices Transcendental Meditation, and he and his family have performed numerous times at Maharishi University of Management in Fairfield, Iowa, and also in support of the David Lynch Foundation, which is dedicated to bringing the practice of meditation to under-performing public schools.
-His music has sometimes reflected this personal dimension.
-(See "Waterboy", "Diamond Mandala", and "The Minstrel Is Free at Last" on Skyboat and Hymn to the Seeker.)
+Gayden died in Nashville due to Parkinson's disease on April 16, 2025, at the age of 83.